 Carlton Hotel

 In the 1930s the Carlton was one of Amsterdam's more prestigious hotels.
-During the war years, the hotel was in use as a Luftgaukommando of the German occupation forces.
+During the war years, the hotel was used as headquarters for the German Air Force.

 Vervaardiger onbekend.
 Stadsarchief Amsterdam Copyright: Publiek domein